Who are Ireland’s 17 billionaires?

 Today, his main business is in telecommunications with Digicel, which operates in 31 markets, mostly in the Caribbean, Central America and the Pacific islands.

 The family’s wealth is largely based on Newry’s Norbrook Laboratories, which was founded in 1969 by the late Eddie Haughey.
-The company is considered one of the world’s leading veterinary pharmaceutical firms.
+The company is considered one of the world’s leading veterinary pharmaceutical businesses.

 Margaret Heffernan has been at the helm of Dunnes Stores since 1992.
 The Dunne family has a rich history in Irish retail that started in 1944 on Cork’s Patrick’s Street.
 The store is now one of the country’s major retail outlets.